-womens fashion 1918 – weddingsMay 29, 2016
+Womens fashion 1918 – weddingsMay 29, 2016

-This is a wedding, or perhaps evening, perhaps both dress by Lucile from November 1918.
+Speaking of Womens fashion 1918 and weddings, this is a wedding, or perhaps evening, perhaps both dress by Lucile from November 1918.
 It is fashionably layered, with a strip of, you’ll have to use your imagination a bit here or peer closely, but that is a strip of silver and white brocade at the top.
 Unfortunately the silver thread, which would be real silver, has tarnished and is too delicate to clean.
 But see for yourself, because the dress is currently available at auction for what seems the amazingly reasonable price of £600-£1,000.

-womens fashion 1918 – weddings
+Womens fashion 1918 – weddings

 On top of the brocade is ecru lace with silver sequins and the main part of the dress is ivory silk-satin.
 The design is very loose as was the coming fashion in womens fashion 1918, daringly asymmetric, and the long length indicative of its formal purpose.
 If it was bought for a wedding, it may well have been worn again for a presentation at court or as evening dress, because in the war years luxurious fabrics like these were a bit hard to get hold of.

 These wedding dress designs are from a year later, 1919.
 All the drawings are from from the same designer-maker, Elizabeth Handley Seymour, who later went on to design and create both the wedding dress and coronation dress for Elizabeth Bowes Lyon, the Duchess of York – you might know her better as the Queen Mother.

 But the shocker is that this court designer didn’t necessarily think up the all outfits she has in her design books.
 Some of these drawings are of works by other great couturiers of the time – The House of Worth, Callot Soeurs or Paul Poiret, mixed in with her own ideas.